-Section 5(e) Mental health and substance abuse benefits
+Section 5(e).
+Mental health and substance abuse benefits

 You may choose to get care In-Network or Out-of-Network.
-When you receive In-Network care, you must get our approval for services and follow a treatment plan we approve.
-If you do, cost-sharing and limitations for In-Network mental health and substance abuse benefits will be no greater than for similar benefits for other illnesses and conditions.
-If In-Network care is not authorized, Out-of-Network benefits will be paid.
+To receive In-Network benefits, you must get our approval for services and follow a treatment plan we approve.

+When In-Network care is not authorized, Out-of-Network benefits will be paid.